As an Amazon Associate I earn from qualifying purchases.

-With that off my chest, are you ready to make one of these monogram throw pillows???
+Want to make one of these monogram throw pillows too???

 Cut a 2.5″ thick strip of coordinating fabric as well (I started by cutting the length of the fabric, but ended up needing more).
 Also cut a loooooong thin strip of fabric (to cover your piping) from one of the fabric selections.
 It only has to be about an inch thick (tuck your piping in the middle to see how big yours needs to be).